 - The entrance to your garden is just as important as the garden itself!
 Consider adding a meandering path, perhaps with an inviting gate.
 Make your garden a separate destination in and of itself.

-- Natural scents can be achieved with essential oils of plants during seasons when flowers are not blooming regularly and/or scent could otherwise use a plant-based boost.
+- Natural scents can be achieved with the essential oils of plants during seasons when flowers are not blooming regularly and/or scent could otherwise use a plant-based boost.

 - A water feature can be as simple as a bird bath or as involved as a waterfall into a pond.
 If water features really aren’t your thing, consider a sound bowl/bath instead of a feature with water in it.